M1 Junctions 32-35a: Smart Motorway

 Part of our programme of improvements (value >10m)

-This option will not be taken forward and instead we are rigorously investigating alternatives while work progresses on the scheme in the next 12-18 months.
-The full consultation outcome report has been published on GOV.UK.
+This option has not been accepted as the preferred option and instead we are rigorously investigating alternatives while work progresses on the scheme in the next 12-18 months.
+The full consultation outcome report has been published on GOV?.UK.

 What is happening?